Author’s Note: This post was updated on March 8, 2023, with new information, links, and data.

 Why is tracking branded and non-branded traffic Important?

-It’s important to accurately track branded and non-branded organic traffic because it gives you a sense of how well your content and technical SEO is performing and what outside factors are having an effect on it.
+It’s important to accurately track branded and non-branded organic traffic because it gives you a sense of how well your content and technical SEO are performing and what outside factors are having an effect on it.

 There are a lot of factors that lead to an increase or decrease in organic traffic and by tracking branded and non-branded keyword movements you’ll be better able to accurately pinpoint what the cause is.
 Let’s look at a few scenarios:

 - You just hired a PR agency a few months ago and are seeing a 30% increase in organic traffic MoM (month over month).
 Is this increase due to the PR agency’s efforts, your SEO content strategy, or both?

 - Your brand reputation took a hit on social media.
 Organic traffic is steady but conversion rate is dropping.
 Could it be that non-branded organic traffic is still performing well but branded organic CVR (conversion rate) is decreasing?

 - Your industry as a whole is growing exponentially and your company is reaping the benefits of this as organic traffic is up 60% MoM.
 Did your keyword rankings improve or did they stay the same but the monthly volume for those keywords has increased?

 These are just a few reasons why it’s important to track everything you can about your organic traffic and keyword rankings.

 How to track branded and non-branded organic traffic

 So now you know why tracking organic keyword movement is important, but how do you track your keywords?
 There are a few different ways to do so.
 Let’s discuss the options.